 A group of deportees, some sailors who jumped ship in New York, arrive at Pier 3, in New Jersey in 1952, aboard Coast Guard cutter Tuckahoe, prior to boarding the liner Argentina for Europe.
 The group was part of 269 to be deported in a single week.
 In Harisiades v.
 Shaughnessy (1952), the Supreme Court upheld deportation based upon membership in the Communist Party.
 (AP Photo, used with permission from the Associated Press)

 In Harisiades v.
-Shaughnessy, 342 U.S. 580 (1952), the Supreme Court upheld a provision of the Alien Registration Act of 1940 requiring deportation of resident aliens who at the time of their entry or thereafter belong to organizations, in this case the Communist Party, that advocate the unlawful overthrow of the government.
+Shaughnessy, 342 U.S. 580 (1952), the Supreme Court upheld a provision of the Alien Registration Act of 1940 requiring deportation of resident aliens who at the time of their entry or thereafter belonged to organizations that advocate the unlawful overthrow of the government, in this case the Communist Party.
 The Court decided that these deportations were not inconsistent with either the freedoms of speech or assembly guaranteed by the First Amendment rights or with other constitutional protections.

 Harisiades, who had been born in Greece, was joined by individuals born in Italy and Russia who challenged the legality of their deportation by Shaughnessy, a district director of immigration and naturalization.

 Court said deportation law did not violate First Amendment